Rear lights

 Some manufacturers have started using OLED rear lights.
 OLED lights are thin light sources made of organic semiconductor materials.
 OLED stands for Organic Light Emitting Diode.
 Manufacturers use OLED light technology for automotive applications because of its homogeneous light emission and ultra-thin, lightweight form factor.
 OLED lights can also be flexible, transparent, and color-tunable.

 The Audi Q6 e-tron is one example of an EV using OLED rear lights.
-The below illustration shows how Audi has integrated OLED panels in the Audi Q6 e-tron rear lights.
+The illustration below shows how Audi has integrated OLED panels in the Audi Q6 e-tron rear lights.

 Advanced Features: Safety and Convenience